Skip to main content

 Click here to check how to assign a default printing layout

-1. Go to SAP B1 → Administration → Setup → General → Report and Layout Manager.
-In the form choose the List tab and go to Add-On Layouts → ProcessForce and choose Manufacturing Order:
+1. Navigate to SAP Business One → Administration → Setup → General → Report and Layout Manager.
+In the form, select the List tab, then go to Add-On Layouts → ProcessForce and choose Manufacturing Order:

 Printing Layouts

-2. Now, on the Layouts tab, all layouts assigned to Manufacturing Order are listed.
-You can import new layouts or edit the current ones.
-To find out more about working with the Crystal Reports software in SAP Business One, check the related SAP Business One documentation entry.
+2. In the Layouts tab, you will find a list of all layouts assigned to the Manufacturing Order.
+You can import new layouts or modify existing ones.
+For more details on working with Crystal Reports in SAP Business One, refer to this SAP Business One documentation entry.

-3. Open Manufacturing Order (1), click the Layout Designer icon (2), choose a required layout (3) and click Set as Default and click OK:
+3. Open Manufacturing Order (1), click the Layout Designer icon (2), select the desired layout (3), then click Set as Default and confirm with OK:

 Default Manufacturing Order

-4. Now, a Manufacturing Order preview generated for a specific MOR, based on a default layout, is available from the PDC level → Task Tile → Manufacturing Order preview icon.
+4. A preview of the Manufacturing Order, generated based on the default layout, will now be available in PDC under Task Tile → Manufacturing Order preview icon.

-5. It is required to input database credentials to see the MOR preview.
-To avoid doing it each time, you can input the credentials in the application settings.
+5. To view the Manufacturing Order preview, database credentials must be entered.
+To avoid entering them each time, you can save the credentials in the application settings.

 Attachments

-You can see, browse and open Attachments connected to a current Manufacturing Order.
+You can view, browse and open Attachments connected to a current Manufacturing Order.

 Attachments